-Sheffield United recognises the importance and hard work of charities and community fundraising groups around the UK, as well as the positive impact that the club can have to help generate revenues for these good causes.
+Sheffield United recognises the importance and hard work of local charities and community fundraising groups, as well as the positive impact that the club can have to help generate revenues for these good causes.

-Sheffield United FC is committed to working with the local community and supporting our local nominated charities through the provision of club merchandise, a limited number of Category B match day ticket vouchers, and occasionally hospitality packages, though priority for these items will be given to those raising funds for one of the clubs aforementioned six nominated charities.
+Sheffield United FC is committed to working with the local community and supporting our local charities through the provision of a very limited number signed merchandise items, Category B match day ticket vouchers, and occasionally hospitality packages, though priority for these items will be given to those raising funds for one of the clubs aforementioned six nominated charities.

-Sheffield United FC also aims to support local charities within a 20-mile radius of Sheffield.
-Due to the high volume of requests, the club unfortunately cannot support requests from outside the local area.
+Sheffield United FC aims to support local charities within a 20-mile radius of Sheffield and therefore due to the high volume of requests, the club unfortunately cannot support requests from outside the local area.

 Prior to the start of each season, the club will organise charity 'bucket collections' at selected home fixtures for its 5 nominated charities.
-These collections and one for the EFL nominated charity, are the only bucket collections the club can support and therefore charities should not contact the club request a bucket collection.
+These collections are the only bucket collections the club can support and therefore individuals or charities should not contact the club request a bucket collection.

 The club policy is to not provide direct monetary donations.

-Requests regarding difficult or tragic personal circumstances, or signed merchandise for any other reasons, should be addressed to Club Engagement Officer John Garrett on firstname.lastname@example.org who will provide an appropriate response on behalf of the club.
+Requests regarding difficult or tragic personal circumstances, or signed merchandise for any other reasons, should be addressed to Club Engagement Manager John Garrett on firstname.lastname@example.org who will provide an appropriate response on behalf of Sheffield United FC.

 All charitable requests must be submitted at least six weeks in advance of the event.